How much is car insurance in Wisconsin?

 Wisconsin car insurance rates by age group

-The table below shows average Wisconsin car insurance rates by age.
+The table below shows the average car insurance rates in Wisconsin based on age.

 Age groupFull coverage car insurance